-Many homes have driveways that slope towards the garage or home.
+Many homes have driveways that slope toward the garage or home.
 During rainstorms, water can flow onto your property from several sources including roofs, hillsides, and your neighbor’s yard.
 Since concrete and asphalt are impermeable, when water reaches your driveway it is no longer absorbed into the ground and often flows into your garage, or worse, your home.
 We get so many calls about driveway drainage issues, we thought we would lay out some of the main ways that we solve this problem.

-The Wrong Driveway Drainage Solution:
+The Wrong Driveway Drainage Solution

 Many homeowners believe they can solve their driveway drainage problems by simply moving dirt (grading) or digging shallow trenches.
 These temporary fixes do not effectively solve the problem and can actually make the problem worse.
 The majority of homeowners report that they are unhappy with the results of temporary solutions—and end up trying another approach within 12 months.

-The Right Driveway Drainage Solution:
+The Right Driveway Drainage Solutions

 For some properties, especially those that sit below street level, it’s difficult to solve the drainage problem with correct placement and slope alone.
-In this situation driveway drains will need to be installed.
+In this situation, driveway drains will need to be installed.
 A trench drain can be installed where the driveway meets the garage.
 This type of drain is long and narrow and should run the entire width of the driveway.
 A trench drain must be covered by a grate to keep it free of debris that could clog the pipe.
 Decorative grates are available for trench drains that can be used as a unique design element.
 Smaller site drains can also be used in specific areas of the driveway where water collects.

 Whatever solution you decide is best for your situation, the main goal is to ensure that water is carried away from your garage and home to an area that can properly handle the excess water.
-Though it is entirely possible to implement any of the solution mentioned above yourself, it is often the best option to consult an expert who deals with situations like yours on a daily basis and has many years of experience.
-The benefits to paying a contractor are there will be a guarantee behind any work performed, a solution tailored to your specific problem, and experience usually means fast and high quality work.
+Though it is entirely possible to implement any of the solutions mentioned above yourself, it is often the best option to consult an expert who deals with situations like yours on a daily basis and has many years of experience.
+The benefits to paying a contractor are there will be a guarantee behind any work performed, a solution tailored to your specific problem, and experience usually means fast and high-quality work.
 Contact us at KG Landscape to get a free quote now!